Meet Our Coaches

 Sarah Hudnall

-Coach Sarah is an AJRA alumna who rowed for Atlanta Juniors for 6 years.
-After graduating high school in 2013, she went on to attend the University of Michigan on a rowing scholarship.
-At Michigan, Sarah majored in international studies and political science while competing as a Division I athlete.
-In 2017, Sarah led the 2V8+ to a third-place finish as well as a third-place overall team finish at the NCAA Rowing National Championship.
+Coach Sarah is an AJRA alum who rowed for Atlanta Juniors for six years.
+She attended the University of Michigan, competing as a Division I athlete for four years.
+At Michigan, Sarah led the 2V8+ to a third-place finish and a third-place overall team finish at the 2017 NCAA National Championship.

 Will Justis